 - Sub-base material like sand

-Step-by-Step Process for Leveling the Ground for an Above Ground Pool
+Step-by-Step Process: How to Level the Ground for an Above Ground Pool

-When it comes to leveling the ground for your above ground pool, the first thing you need to decide is whether you want to hire professionals or whether you want to tackle the job yourself.
+When leveling the ground for your above ground pool, the first thing you need to decide is whether you want to hire professionals or tackle the job yourself.

-After you survey the area (more on that below), if you find that it requires some heavy duty machinery to move all the dirt you need to displace, I would recommend hiring a local contractor to help you out.
-If it’s just a few uneven spots though, you should be able to DIY without any issues.
+After you survey the area (more on that below), if you find that it requires some heavy-duty machinery to move all the dirt you need to displace, I recommend hiring a local contractor to help you out.
+On the other hand, if it’s just a few uneven spots, you should be able to DIY without any issues.
 Let’s get into the steps.